What Are the Treatment Options for Mesothelioma?

 There are many mesothelioma treatment options that can significantly prolong life expectancy and improve quality of life.
 Your treatment options will depend on a number of factors, including the type of mesothelioma you’ve been diagnosed with (usually pleural, peritoneal, or pericardial), the cell type present in the tumors (epithelioid, sarcomatoid, or biphasic), and the stage (1–4).
-Your demographics (gender, age) and your overall health will also impact your options and prognosis.
+Your demographics (sex, age) and your overall health will also impact your options and prognosis.

 Patients diagnosed at stages 1 or 2 are sometimes candidates for curative treatment options that aim to remove as much of the cancer as possible.
 Because curative treatments can be aggressive — often involving a combination of surgery, chemotherapy, and radiation — they are usually only recommended for patients who are otherwise in good health.
 For later-stage patients and those who are not in good health, doctors generally focus on palliative care to relieve pain and discomfort and mitigate symptoms (such as breathing difficulties).

 Doctors tailor treatment plans to the individual patient, but most mesothelioma patients pursue multimodal therapy, which involves a combination of treatment types.
 This often involves a three-step process (also known as trimodal therapy) of neoadjuvant therapy, primary therapy, and adjuvant therapy.